curityio/curity-operational-training/4-users-and-authentication/README.md

 - User Management APIs with an Attribute Authorization Manager
 - DevOps Dashboard
-- You can then create customer user accounts with control over user attributes.
+- Employees can then create customer user accounts with control over user attributes.

 ## User Authentication